 Usage Rate - a variable rate dependent on the amount of water used during a billing cycle.
+It is collected to cover the cost associated with treatment, distribution, and collection.
 Wastewater charges are based on the customer's water usage as any water that is used must be collected and cleaned prior to discharge.